-Choose menu "System Tools → Statistics", you can view the statistics of the Router, including total traffic and current traffic of the last Packets Statistic Interval.
+Choose menu "System Tools \rightarrow Statistics", you can view the statistics of the Router, including total traffic and current traffic of the last Packets Statistic Interval.

-Figure 4-84 Statistics
+Figure 4-80 Statistics

 - Current Statistics Status Enable or Disable.
 The default value is disabled.
-To enable, click the Enable button.
-If disabled, the function of DoS protection in Security settings will disabled. - Packets Statistics Interval (5-60) The default value is 10.
-Select a value between 5 and 60 seconds in the pull-down list.
-The Packets Statistic interval indicates the time section of the packets statistic. - Sorted Rules Choose how displayed statistics are sorted.
+To enable, click the Enable button. - > Packets Statistics Interval (5-60) The default value is 10.
+Select a value between 5 and

+60 seconds in the pull-down list.
+The Packets Statistic interval indicates the time section of the packets statistic.